 If you aren’t 100% sure about what you need, make sure to source your query through proper channels.

 Who Manages What?

-As the owner and principal lawyer of your firm, you should delegate the administrative, day-to-day tasks to other people.
+As the owner and principal lawyer of your law firm startup, you should delegate the administrative, day-to-day tasks to other people.
 This way, your time is exclusively for cases and clients.
-Even if you aren’t hiring just yet, make sure you already have an outline of how many staff members you’ll need to handle pertinent aspects of your business—accounting, sales and marketing, maintenance, administration, and human resources are just some potential areas you could eventually hire interns or employees to handle.
+Even if you aren’t hiring just yet, make sure you already have an outline of how many staff members you’ll need to handle pertinent aspects of your business.
+For example—accounting, sales and marketing, maintenance, administration, and human resources are just some potential areas you could eventually hire interns or employees to handle.